This blog sets out the key legislative and case law decisions expected in 2022 and beyond and will be regularly updated throughout 2022.

 Ethnicity pay gap reporting

 The introduction of mandatory ethnicity pay gap reporting has been proposed, consulted upon and even requested by business leaders.
 However, the UK Government is yet to take any action.
 While the Gender Pay Gap Reporting Regulations show that mandatory reporting is far from a quick fix for inequality, it does keep the issue in the public eye which is a first step.
-Action in this area is long overdue and we will hopefully see some firm action in 2022.
+However, the UK Government announced in summer 2022 that ethnicity pay gap reporting will not be made mandatory.
+Guidance is to be published on voluntary reporting.

 Consultation on workplace disability reporting

 The National Disability Strategy indicated an intention to consult on disability workforce reporting by the end of 2021.
 The consultation aims to explore disability workforce reporting for larger employers with 250 or more employees.
 It looks at both mandatory and voluntary reporting.
 The focus of the mandatory reporting is data showing the proportion of employees in a workforce that identify as disabled but respondents are also asked what, if any, other statistic could be reported alongside or instead of this.
-The consultation is open until 25 March 2022.
+The consultation closed on 25 March 2022 and results are being analysed.

 Reform of post-termination non-compete clauses